Azure/azure-media-migration/README.md

      Please be aware, an input asset might have multiple locators, after the data migration, all these streaming URLs map to the same output streaming URL.

-     If the output container doesn't enable public view, an approrpriate SAS token might be required at the end of the streaming URL for a playback or download.
+     If the output container doesn't enable public view, an appropriate SAS token might be required at the end of the streaming URL for a playback or download.

 Once you find the asset that failed, you can look at the migration log file, and try to find all the log lines that corresponds to the asset name / asset container.
 As multiple assets are being migrated in batch, the log file might be a bit hard to grok.
 So another way to simplify the log is to just run migration on a single 'failed' asset, e.g.